ajh30117/portfoliowebsite/content/articles/modern technical writing/index.md

 ## 6. Use distributed control

-Distributed version control systems (DVCS), like Git and Mercurial, have better performance, allow for offline work, and allow simultaneous work on the same file.
+Distributed version control systems (DVCS) have better performance, allow offline work, and allow simultaneous work on the same file.
 And developers prefer them (read more about [docs as code](https://www.writethedocs.org/guide/docs-as-code/)).

+Popular DVCS include Git and Mercurial.

 Good web-based interfaces for managing remote repositories include Atlassian Bitbucket, Stash, and GitHub.